Can I Get a Passport With My Current Gender?

 Signature of Physician

-You can download a sample physician letter here.
+You can download the model physician letter here.

 What is "appropriate clinical treatment for gender transition"?